 What is Scrum?

-Specialized sites highlight common values defining a team's success when using Scrum.
+Among specialists, there are common values highlights when defining a team's success when using Scrum.
 These are Focus, Respect, Courage, Commitment, and Openness.
+Further, there are the six Scrum principles.
+These are Time-Boxing, Collaboration, Self-Organization, Value-Based Prioritization, Empirical Process Control, and Iterative Development.

 How does the Scrum Methodology work?